-Heavy penalties apply for the illegal shooting of nongame species.
+Heavy penalties apply for the illegal shooting of non-game species.
 To avoid shooting non-game species:

 - positively identify the target as a game species - make sure the bird is within your maximum shooting skills distance (up to 30 metres for most hunters) - target single or trailing birds or birds to the side of a flock - do not fire at lead birds or into flocks.
-Shooting into flocks may injure other birds including non-game species.
+Shooting into flocks may strike other birds including non-game species.

-Hunters should be alert to the potential presence of threatened Freckled Duck which can be confused with game ducks.
+Hunters should be alert to the potential presence of threatened species, including the Blue-winged Shoveler and Freckled Duck.
+Freckled Duck may be confused with game ducks.
 They will also fly with flocks of game ducks.
-Freckled Duck must not be shot.
 In flight, the Freckled Duck can appear similar to Black Duck and Hardhead.
+Freckled Duck and Blue-winged Shoveler must not be shot.

-Please read the Freckled Duck Fact Sheet for more information.
+Please read the Freckled Duck Fact Sheet and Bluewinged Shoveler Fact Sheet for more information.